 WHY SHOULD YOUR ORGANISATION SIGN UP TO THE NET ZERO CARBON BUILDINGS COMMITMENT?

 In the past year, the climate crisis has risen rapidly up the public agenda and has culminated with Ireland declaring Climate Emergency.
 Buildings are responsible for 39% of global carbon emissions, making it the largest contributing sector to climate change.
 Our sector’s commitment is critical.
 But this challenge can only be tackled by government, businesses, and citizens, working together to take ambitious action to radically reduce these emissions.
 The IGBC encourage Irish cities and businesses to show climate leadership and join the Net Zero Carbon Commitment.

 By signing up to the Net Zero Carbon Buildings Commitment your organisation will:

 - Demonstrate market readiness and willingness to eliminate fossil fuels from buildings.

 - Future proof its operations, hence standing a better chance of weathering the impacts of the climate crisis.

 - Signal to policymakers that more stringent regulatory frameworks would be well received by industry

-95 organisations have already joined the Advancing Net Zero Commitment.
+95 organisations have already joined the Net Zero Carbon Buildings Commitment.
 Going further, deeper and quicker, together; will provide additional learning opportunities.